 This is also great for melting cheese, browning casseroles before serving, and making pans of nachos.

 Rotisserie cooking is another attribute that’s offered on higher end models.
-Some brands will use the standard heating elements for rotisserie cooking while others offer infrared heat, and often it will be combined with a convection feature.
+Some brands will use the standard heating elements for rotisserie cooking while others offer infrared heat, and this will often be combined with a convection feature.

 Easy to understand settings are best for straightforward operation and make any model more enjoyable to use.
-But more doesn’t necessarily mean better when it comes to settings, as they can often over complicate operation.
+But more doesn’t necessarily mean better when it comes to these settings, as they can also serve to over-complicate operation.

 However, control panels that offer a few preset features are handy for one-touch operation, and audible alerts that sound when your food is ready are a nice feature as well.
-And most models today will come with an automatic shutoff that turns off heating elements after 30-60 minutes.
+Most models today will also come with an automatic shutoff that turns off the heating elements after 30-60 minutes.

-A digital control panel provides a flat surface that won’t collect as much grime and debris as will knobs, making them easier to clean.
+A digital control panel provides a flat surface that won’t collect as much grime and debris as control knobs, making models with this feature easier to clean.

 Some of the more expensive models will also have auto-eject racks that partially pop out when the door is opened, making it easier to remove food.